2026

 HealthIT Answers and FINN Voices Podcast on Healthcare NOW Radio

-June 18, 2026 - Meghan Harris, President & Chief Operating Officer, wrote an article for HealthIT Answers titled “Bridging the Divide in Whole-Population Care.”
+June 18, 2026 - Meghan Harris, President & Chief Operations Officer, wrote an article for HealthIT Answers titled “Bridging the Divide in Whole-Population Care.”
 Meghan advocates that improving whole-population care requires locally tailored health programs, better access to actionable data for frontline workers, and longer-term funding models that address real-world community needs and social determinants of health.
 The article also includes her FINN Voices Podcast interview on Healthcare NOW Radio.

 Modern Healthcare

-June 16, 2026 - Verlon Johnson, Chief Government & Corporate Affairs Officer, spoke with reporter Bridget Early from Modern Healthcare on how states facing a tight timeline to implement Medicaid work requirements by January 1, 2027.
+June 16, 2026 - Verlon Johnson, Chief Government & Corporate Affairs Officer, spoke with reporter Bridget Early from Modern Healthcare on how states are facing a tight timeline to implement Medicaid work requirements by January 1, 2027.
 The article explored how new CMS guidance shifted key expectations, and the next few months will be critical for states, providers, health plans, and technology partners working through eligibility, exemption, outreach, and systems changes.
 Read more below.

 States must pivot on Medicaid work requirements after CMS rule